Will Benson Player Props: Reds vs. Giants

-The Cincinnati Reds and Will Benson, who went 0-for-1 last time in action, battle Anthony DeSclafani and the San Francisco Giants at Great American Ball Park, Tuesday at 7:10 PM ET.
+Will Benson -- with a slugging percentage of .654 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Ross Stripling on the mound, on July 19 at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Brewers.
+In his last game, he notched a home run while going 1-for-4 against the Giants.

 Will Benson Game Info & Props vs. the Giants